- What Is 5S?

 - Properly sustaining 5S is about carrying out the task or concept time and time again until it becomes second nature.
 This can be a frustrating phase for both managers and employees, so it is important to ensure communication is open, factual, and constructive, while being free of accusations.

 5S originated in manufacturing environments.
 While this visual organization system has been adapted for use in many workplaces including warehouses, offices, and healthcare facilities, many manufacturing facilities continue to benefit from 5S.
 When combined with other Lean practices, 5S often proves especially useful.

 In a manufacturing facility where employees routinely need to use tools and obtain materials, 5S plays a significant role.
 Visual markings make it easier to obtain those tools/materials and return them to their storage locations after use.
 Visual cues such as floor markings (floor tape, floor shapes, signs, etc.) can also create boundaries around different areas such as those used for storing cleaning supplies, finished products, machinery, etc. In a fast-paced work environment, these markings can mean the difference between a messy workplace and an efficient one.

 Each employee in the manufacturing facility is taught which 5S tasks to perform as part of his or her daily work, and this makes the system sustainable over the long term.

-Just as with many other Lean strategies, the practice and implementation of 5S also features some common misconceptions.
-In other words, employees and staff often confuse or misconstrue certain information and tactics related to 5S efforts.
+As with many other Lean strategies, the practice and implementation of 5S also features some common misconceptions.
+In other words, employees and staff often confuse or misconstrue certain information and tactics related to 5S.
 This is very common, but can have a direct negative impact on 5S efforts and results.
 The below statements are some common misconceptions associated with 5S.